react18-tools/nextjs-darkmode/README.md

 ## Features

 - ✅ Simple API to toggle between dark and light modes

 - ✅ Perfect dark mode with just 2 lines of code

-- ✅ Compatible with Tailwind CSS
+- ✅ Compatible with Tailwind CSS, StyledComponents, emotion, Material UI, ...

+- ✅ Secure by design - we support `nonce` when you want to apply Content Security Policy

 - ✅ Fully treeshakable (e.g., `import from nextjs-darkmode/hooks`)

 - ✅ Full TypeScript support

 - ✅ Utilizes React 18 Server components

 - ✅ Compatible with all React 18 build systems/tools/frameworks

 - ✅ System setting with `prefers-color-scheme`

 - ✅ Supports Next.js 13 & 14 `appDir`

 - ✅ No flash on load (supports SSG, SSR, ISG, and Server Components)

 - ✅ Sync theme across tabs and windows

 - ✅ Apply custom transitions when changing themes

 - ✅ Manipulate theme via the `useMode` hook

 - ✅ No cookies when not using the corresponding `ServerTarget`

 - ✅ Comprehensive documentation with [Typedoc](https://react18-tools.github.io/nextjs-darkmode)